As the saying goes: “What gets measured gets managed.”

 Enjoy a real-time view of all your accounts: Not only can you view all your accounts and assets from our unified dashboard, our recap screen gives you a deeper view of important information such as asset allocation and, of course, net worth over time.

 Get the Most of Your Personal Net Worth Statement with Kubera

 To serve its intended purposes, your statement of net worth must be correct, comprehensive, and up-to-date — whether it’s for your own tracking, to obtain a loan, to become qualified for an investment opportunity, or to serve as legal documentation.

 Kubera can take the stress, frustration, and grunt work out of maintaining your net worth statement and always knowing that all-important net worth number.

-See for yourself by starting your free trial or affordable subscription today.
+See for yourself by starting your affordable subscription today.